About the Test

 - Drug reactions: Potentially life-threatening reactions to recreational drugs, antidepressants, drugs given to lower cholesterol, and other prescription medications

-- Tumor lysis syndrome: A condition caused by the rapid death of tumor cells
+- Tumor lysis syndrome: A condition caused by the rapid death of tumor cells, which typically occurs after the start of treatment

 - Severe infections: Including malaria, pneumonia, or COVID-19

-- Hemolytic anemia: A condition caused by hemolysis, in which red blood cells are destroyed before they finish developing.
+- Hemolytic anemia: A condition caused by hemolysis, in which red blood cells are destroyed prematurely

 - Cancer: In particular, germ cell tumors of the ovary, testicular cancer, multiple myeloma, leukemia, lymphoma, or metastatic melanoma